Deepcut

-Deepcut has been the location of the Princess Royal Barracks and its predecessors since 1906.
+Deepcut was the location of the Princess Royal Barracks and its predecessors from 1906 until the barracks was decommissioned after closure was announced in 2013.

 The nearest railway stations are Frimley on the line between Ascot and Aldershot, Farnborough North on the North Downs Line and Farnborough (Main) on the South West Main Line.

 History

 Paleolithic flints have been found in the drift gravels on the hills, and a few neolithic implements in old Frimley parish generically.
 On the crest on which the community sits, near the southern end of Chobham Ridges, is a very large round barrow called Round Butt; south of it Mainstone Hill probably preserves the name of the Standing Stone, which formed a boundary mark of Chobham in the 12th-century Chertsey charter.
 William Stukeley's Itinerarium Curiosum records a Roman urn and coins as found here.

 Deepcut is so named as the Basingstoke Canal was constructed through the area in a deep cutting below ground level, in the 18th century.
 Deepcut was part of the parish of Ash until 1866, when Frimley gained its own civil and ecclesiastical parishes.
 Due to non-agricultural soil and undulating landscape leading to little transport infrastructure few people lived here.
 The parish provided the traditional community structures of church, particularly vestry, and the increasingly redundant rights and functions of manors.
 Frimley and Ash manors were among the major landholdings whose owners could acquire the common land covering almost the entire area in 1801 and 1826.

 In 1537 the abbey granted Ash with its other lands to Henry VIII.
 Edward VI of England, however, shortly after his accession granted it to Winchester College, which held the adjoining lands to the south, Ash Manor, in 1911.

 Deepcut from 1894 was in the administrative area Frimley and Camberley Urban District until the establishment of Surrey Heath in 1974.
 Blackdown camp, which became the Deepcut barracks was established by the Royal Engineers in late 1903 to accommodate artillery and infantry, centred on Winchester House, renamed Blackdown House when it was bought from the Pain family of Frimley Green by the War Office for military use.

 The Victoria County History (1911) provides an overview of all parts of the country and of Frimley only surrounding features of the parish gained a mention, including the prehistoric artefacts above: